danjfull/TerminalBudget/README.md

-# Project Title (Update)
+# Terminal Command Line Budget Statistics App

-Add a description of your project here.
+The main idea is

 ## Instructions for Build and Use

 Steps to build and/or run the software:

-1. First step here
+1. Ensure C++ is installed
-2.
+2. Ensure Cmake is installed
 3.

 Instructions for using the software:

-1. First step here
+1. Build and Run TerminalBudgetr.cpp
 2.
 3.